Benefiting From Makkah Route Initiative, 68,721 Pilgrims Arrive To Kingdom On Board 189 Flights - UrduPoint

 A total of 68,721 pilgrims have benefited from the initiative for this year's Hajj season 2023.

-On board 189 flights, the beneficiaries arrived at King Abdulaziz International Airport in Jeddah and Prince Mohammad bin Abdulaziz International Airport in Madinah.
+On board 189 flights, the beneficiaries arrived at King Abdulaziz International Airport in Jeddah and Prince Mohammad bin Abdulaziz International Airport in Madinah, Saudi Press Agency reported.